Santosh-Gupta/Lit2Vec/README.md

 https://github.com/zygmuntz/goodbooks-10k

-These notebooks are set up to download these files from your Google Drive, and will ask permission to access your Google Drive file.
+These notebooks are set up to download these files from your Google Drive, and will ask permission to access your Google Drive.

 The following images are from a 2D TNSE plotting the resulting book embeddings.
 This particular TNSE plotted 3000 books (out of 10,000 book vectors that were trained)